rhydlewis/search-omnifocus/README.md

 ## What is this?

-This is a workflow for [Alfred 2](http://www.alfredapp.com/) that performs free text searches on [OmniFocus](http://www.omnigroup.com/omnifocus) data.
+This is a workflow for [Alfred](http://www.alfredapp.com/) that performs free text searches on [OmniFocus](http://www.omnigroup.com/omnifocus) data.

 ## Why would I want such a thing?